free-time-ltd/wedding-monorepo/README.md

 - Once connected to server - Sonner notifications when new messages arrive and you are not on the chat page
 - Gotta add the event handler for when user gets invites to a new room
+- At some point maybe migrate to better-sqlite3?
+- possible bug when switching rooms often

 ## Fixing turborepo